Jaylouisw/ProjectCollatz/REDDIT_POST.md

 4. **Add to `benchmarks/` directory**
 5. **Create a pull request** with ONLY the benchmark file

-**Include in PR description:**
+**PR should include:**
 1. **Hardware** (e.g., "RTX 4090 24GB" or "Dual EPYC 7763 128 cores")
 2. **Mode** (GPU hybrid or CPU-only)
 3. **System optimized?** (shown in benchmark results)
 4. **Any interesting observations or errors encountered**

-Even if you just run it for a few minutes, the data would be incredibly valuable!

-**Or comment here with:**
+**Sharing results here:**
+Feel free to share your performance numbers in the comments:
 - Hardware specs
 - Peak odd/s rate
 - Optimal config (from auto-tuner, if GPU mode)

-**Benchmark file submissions (preferred):**
+**Benchmark submissions:**
-- The `benchmark_results_*.json` file contains everything needed
+- The `benchmark_results_*.json` file contains complete performance data
-- See CONTRIBUTING.md for detailed submission guidelines
+- See CONTRIBUTING.md for detailed guidelines
 - One file per pull request, no other changes
-- Diagnostics output also welcome if you encounter issues
+- Diagnostics output also welcome for troubleshooting

 ---

-Thanks for considering helping out!
-This has been a fun project and I'm excited to see how it performs on different hardware configurations.

-**Edit:** Recent improvements:
+## Technical Highlights

+This project explores several interesting optimization techniques and architectural patterns:

+**Recent improvements:**
 - **Real-time stats system**: Auto-tuner now uses live performance data (0.5s updates) for highly accurate measurements
 - **Smarter optimization detection**: Checks for existing tuning configs to avoid unnecessary re-optimization
 - **Mode selection in launcher**: Choose GPU, CPU-only, or auto-detect